maydin82/aapbackup/README.md

 automationhub_pg_sslmode: 'prefer'
 ```

-- Some changes from the default backup collection;
+- Some changes from the default backup role;

-Used sync module instead of fetch at download.yml
+  - Used sync module instead of fetch at download.yml

-Changed the "delegate_to" from localhost to {{ backup_host }} variable
+  - Changed the "delegate_to" from localhost to {{ backup_host }} variable